 Summary

-The OWASP Top 10 for Large Language Models is a valuable resource for organisations to identify and mitigate potential security vulnerabilities in their LLM applications.
-As artificial intelligence continues to evolve, organisations must stay vigilant and proactive in addressing potential security vulnerabilities, ensuring a safe and reliable environment for LLM applications.
+The OWASP Top 10 for Large Language Models (LLMs) is a valuable resource for data scientists, security experts and developers to identify and mitigate potential vulnerabilities in their LLM applications.
+As LLM technology leveraging machine learning continues to evolve, organizations must stay vigilant and proactive in addressing flaws, ensuring a safe and reliable environment for LLM applications through a well-defined application security strategy.

-What is the purpose of the OWASP Top 10 for Large Language Models?
+What is the purpose of the OWASP Top 10 for Large Language Models (LLMs)?

-The OWASP Top 10 for LLMs provides a guide to help organisations identify and address potential security vulnerabilities, ensuring their models’ security, integrity, and effectiveness.
+The OWASP Top 10 for LLM provides a guide to identify and address AI security vulnerabilities, ensuring their artificial intelligence models’ security, integrity, and effectiveness.

 What is a prompt injection vulnerability?